 This is a marketing term.
 It’s not a term regulated or recognized by the FDA, so any seller can say that their breast pump is hospital grade.
 Hospital-grade pumps are designed to work differently than personal use pumps.
 Namely, they are stronger, which helps to initiate and maintain the breast milk supply.
 That’s why hospital-grade breast pumps are the best breast pump for low supply.
 They are also designed to be used constantly and by more than one user.
 If you see a pump with the label “hospital grade,” be sure that it actually is before purchasing.

 Does breast shield/ flange size really matter?

 Yes!
 It might seem silly, but the size of the breast shield/flange can make a big difference.
 Correct flange size will equal better suction on your breast pump and more milk production for you.
 It will also make the whole experience much less painful.
 Keep in mind that a breast shield that previously worked for you may not work for another breastfeeding journey, since nipple size and shape can change with each child.
 Medela has a great guide for what size shield you will need.
 Some breast pumps are only compatible with certain sizes, and that may or may not work for you, so be sure to check what size breast shield comes with the pump that you choose.
 Also, look for inserts that you can place inside a breast shield to make it fit better.

 Side note: breast flanges for breast pumps and nipple shields for breastfeeding are sized differently.
 Read our Best Nipple Shields article for more info.

 What are the best breast pump accessories?

 Every person will need something different to go with their breast pump.
-Here’s my top 10 things you’ll want and need for your pumping sessions:
+Here are my top 10 things you’ll want and need for your pumping sessions:

 - Milk storage bags